nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The Fountain Head"
     author="Ayn Rand"
     special="true"
     description="Already wrote a bit about Rand for Atlas Shrugged (banger title btw).
-I think that this is her best work as it just solely inspires the creative side of man through the archetypal story of a hero that will complete his quest no matter what and who stays true to himself and his vision despite the world telling him that his perception of the world is incorrect.">}}
+I think that this is her best work as it just solely inspires the creative side of man through the archetypal story of a hero who pushes through and stays true to himself and his vision despite the world saying his perception of the world is incorrect.
+We all sometimes doubt ourselves.
+We must trust our guts and persist.">}}

 {{< book
     title="The New Right"